acojon/packer-redhat/README.md

 ## When Changing The kickstart iso

-Very important: When making changes to kickstart.cfb, make sure the line endings are set to lf.
+Very important: When making changes to kickstart.cfg, make sure the line endings are set to lf.

 When regenerating the kickstart iso, be sure to delete the contents of the packer_cache.